carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 ## Built-in Inputs

-Currently, there is only one built-in input, and I will add more in the future based on user needs:
+Currently, there is only one built-in input, and we will add more in the future based on user needs:
 - **MyDistanceToTargetInput**: It returns the distance from the current agent to the target.

 # Input Normalizations

-- To create a new input normalization, you need to create a new class inherited from `InputNormalization<Value>` and override `OnCalculateNormalizedInput` method.
+- To create a Input Normalization, you need to create a new inherited from `InputNormalization<Value>` and override `OnCalculateNormalizedInput` method.
 For example:
 	```cs
 	public class ChargeRadiusNormalization : InputNormalization<float>
 	{